-But what about the nitty-gritty economic realities of such a place?
-What about mortgage payments, property values, zoning restrictions, interest rates, insurance premiums, home equity and the like?
-Shouldn't I say something about the source of these abstract economic forces that keep so many homes and homeowners on a knife's edge?
+But what about the economic realities of home life?
+What about rent and mortgage payments, property values, zoning restrictions, interest rates, insurance premiums, utility bills, home equity, evictions, foreclosures and the like?
+What about homelessness and its relation to placelessness?
+Shouldn't I say something about the abstract economic forces that keep so many homes, homeowners, would-be homeowners and unhoused people on a knife's edge?

 Diagram 1 above will be our road map as we set out to explore the internal dynamics and spatial configurations of capital.
 It was developed by Marxist geographer David Harvey in order to represent capital as a totality of value flows.
-I'll do my best to explain the terms totality and value flows below.
+In what follows, I'll do my best to explain the terms totality and value.

 Since Harvey's flow chart receives top billing in this essay, it seems only fair for me to acknowledge my intellectual debt to him.
 For half a century he has championed the theory of capital set out by Marx, insisting that it is more relevant today than it was when Capital was first published, thanks to the globalization of capitalism since Marx's death in 1883 and the triumph of the neoliberal counter-revolution since 1973.